-- Do not give a bone to a dog that has had restorative dental work.
-These dogs are more at risk for tooth breakage and other dental problems.
+- Do not give bones to a dog that has had restorative dental work.
+These dogs are at risk for tooth breakage and dental problems.

-- Do not give a bone with marrow to dogs that are susceptible to pancreatitis.
+- Do not give bones with marrow to dogs that get pancreatitis.
 Marrow is high in fat and can cause a flare up or diarrhea.

 - Do not give a bone to a dog that is likely to bite it in half and swallow large chunks.
 You know how your dog eats.
-If your dog is more interested in swallowing food quickly rather than chewing, a bone may present a risk.
+If your dog swallows food quickly rather than chewing, a bone presents a risk.

 - Give the bone after a meal.
-A dog that is less hungry is less likely to chew a bone and swallow it quickly.
+A less hungry dog is less likely to chew and swallow a bone quickly.

-- Don’t feed your dog a bone that can be swallowed whole.
-This will depend on the size of your dog.
-A small chicken bone may not be safe for, say, a Great Dane.
+- Don’t feed your dog bones that can be swallowed whole.
+This depends on the size of your dog.
+A small chicken bone is not safe for a Great Dane, for instance.

-- Give your dog a bone that is longer than the length of their muzzle.
+- Give your dog bones that are longer than the length of their muzzle.
 This will make it impossible for them to swallow.

-- Don’t feed your dog a bone that has been cut lengthwise.
-A cut leg bone, for example, may be more likely to splinter.
+- Don’t feed your dog a bone cut lengthwise.
+A cut leg bone, for example, is more likely to splinter.

 - Don’t feed your dog pork or rib bones.
-These bones are more likely than other bones to splinter.
+These bones are more likely to splinter.

 - Let your dog chew for 10 to 15 minutes at a time.
-This will reduce the likelihood of injury.
+This reduces the likelihood of injury.

-- Refrigerate bones that are not in use.
+- Refrigerate bones when not in use.
 Throw them out after three to four days.
-This will reduce the likelihood of bacterial contamination.
+This reduces the likelihood of contamination.

 The Health Benefits Of Bones

 Chewing is a natural and important behavior for dogs.
 Recreational bones act like a brush and floss for dog’s teeth.
 The sinewy bones break tartar down and reduce gum disease, cleaning the teeth.
 Chewing also stimulates the production of saliva enzymes, which prevent plaque buildup.
 Dogs that chew on bones are also less likely to scratch or lick their own paws.